lgc13/LucasCosta_portfolio/java/Reimbursements_project/README.md

 ```

 <!-- Code explanation -->
-When a person is trying to login, I can use the input username to double check on my database along with its password.
-I can also do some simple server side validation where if the person object is blank to begin with, I can just deny them access.
+When a person is trying to log in, I can use the input username to double check on my database along with its password.
+I can also do some simple server-side validation where if the person object is blank to begin with, I can just deny them access.
 In addition, by getting the entire person's object, I'll have access to their "role", whether that's an "employee" or "manager", allowing me to create a different page view depending on that attribute.

 <!-- Code snippet -->
 You can see that in this code snippet: